kylep/kpref/infra/jenkinsx/README.md

 jx boot
 ```

-It will error out when you try and pass your GitHub token saying that it doesn't match the regex.
+Now it will error out when you try and pass your GitHub token saying that it doesn't match the
+regex.
 From inside the `jenkins-x-boot-config` directory, fix the defect.

 `vi ./env/parameters.tmpl.schema.json`